antb123/stellar-payment-api/README.md

 * [SEP-6](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md)
   - Non-interactive - Wallet must provide all required information through HTTP requests
   - Does not require opening any external web page
-  - **Normally the account must be already verified (KYC approved) in order to allow SEP-6 operations.
-  An account can be verified through SEP-24 or manually approved by TEMPO.**
   - See [example](#sep-6-deposit-python-example) below
 * [SEP-24](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0024.md)
-  - Interactive - all information needed from the user is collected by TEMPO using web pages
+  - Interactive - all information needed from the user is collected by the Anchor using web pages
-  - Requires opening a popup window or iframe pointing to an URL provided by TEMPO
+  - Requires opening a popup window or iframe pointing to an URL provided by the Anchor
   - See [example](#sep-24-deposit-python-example) below

 #### SEP-6 Deposit Python example: